Vitamin B6 food belongs to those known as the anti-frailty group of four.

 Vitamin B6 food along with three other vitamins help prevent us becoming feeble long before our time.

-To be effective this vitamin B6 must be obtained from your food, and many people show signs of deficiency in the blood despite taking tablets.
+To be effective this vitamin B6 must be obtained from your food, and many people show signs of low levels in the blood despite taking tablets.
 The richest sources are:

 Other good sources are: